GallowayLabMIT/protocols/docs/recipes/tc/other-tc-solutions.rst

 0.1% Gelatin
 =============
 1. Dissolve 0.5 g gelatin (Type A, from porcine skin) (Sigma G1890) into 500uL ELGA water in an autoclavable glass bottle.
 Scale volume as needed.
-2. Label appropriately and mark with autoclave tape before autoclaving in liquid cycle (30/0).
+2. Label appropriately and mark with autoclave tape before autoclaving in liquid cycle.